-- Working pressure refers to the air line pressure set to tool when tool is under working conditions (i.e. the tool has been started).
+- 1. Working pressure refers to the air line pressure set to tool when tool is under working conditions (i.e. the tool has been started).
 It does NOT refer to the air pressure from air compressor. - 2.
-If air hose is too long, you may need to set the output air pressure of compressor higher to maintain the required pressure at the tool. - 3.
+An air hose (3/8" x 50 ft. air hose is the most common one in stores) may cause up to 15 PSI drop in pressure from the air compressor to the tool, so you may need to set the output air pressure of compressor higher to maintain the required pressure at the tool. - 3.
 An individual air tool has its specification of air consumption (CFM).
 Check the specifications of your compressor to be sure that it can support both minimum CFM (cubic feet per minute) and PSI (pounds per square inch) required.